 NPL’s supply chain and due diligence

-NPL also use supplier intelligence sources, such as CreditSafe, to ensure that all our suppliers are financially, ethically and legally sound, and Electronics Watch.
-If a supplier is found to be in breach of the act or found to have misled NPL during the tendering process, immediate steps will be taken to measure the impact of the breach, and if necessary, terminate the contract.
+NPL will not engage in business with any supplier or individual known to engage in practices which are in breach of the Act.
+NPL practices robust due diligence throughout the tender supplier selection process, including use of the UK Government Supplier Questionnaire (SQ) for all contracts valued over £100,000 which contains specific requirements related to the Act.
+NPL also uses supplier intelligence sources, such as CreditSafe, to ensure that all its suppliers are financially, ethically and legally sound, and Electronics Watch, which focuses on protecting the labour rights and safety of workers in global electronics supply chains.
+If a supplier is found to be in breach of the Act or found to have misled NPL during the tendering process, immediate steps will be taken to measure the impact of the breach, and, if necessary, terminate the contract.

-Developments in 2023
+Developments in 2025

 Penny Holt